 In December 2019, the Financial Accounting Standards Board ("FASB") issued ASU No. 2019-12 - Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes ("ASU 2019-12").
 ASU 2019-12 is part of the FASB's overall simplification initiative and seeks to simplify the accounting for income taxes by updating certain guidance and removing certain exceptions.
 The updated guidance is effective for fiscal years beginning after December 15, 2020 and interim periods within those fiscal years.
 Early adoption is permitted.
-We are currently assessing the impact of adopting this new guidance.
+We are currently assessing the impact of adopting this new guidance, but do not expect it to have a material impact on our consolidated financial statements.